GSA/open-gsa-redesign/_apidocs/perdiem.md

 Use of this API is subject to [Terms of Service for GSA.gov's Developer Resources](https://www.gsa.gov/technology/government-it-initiatives/digital-strategy/per-diem-apis/terms-of-service-for-gsagovs-developer-resources).

-You can download the OpenAPI Specification File <a href="https://open.gsa.gov/api/perdiem/perdiem-api.swagger.yml">from here (perdiem-api.swagger.yml)</a>
 <p><small><a href="#">Back to top</a></small></p>

 ## Getting Started